psrth/adityad-portfolio/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Aditya Dhillon — Portfolio
+a portfolio site made for Aditya Dhillon. compiled by Parth Sharma. source code by angad.dev

+## Instructions for Install

+### `npm install`

-In the project directory, you can run:
+After installing node dependencies, in the project directory, you can run:

 ### `yarn start`